nikhilakki/semverbump/README.md

 - [✅] No additional dependencies (Python Standard Libary only)
 - [✅] Tested with JSON based configs, it should work with any JSON file if in the format given above.
 - [✅] Auto Git commits and Tags
-- [❓] Add support for more file formats like YAML and TOML
+- [🛠️] Add support for more file formats like YAML and TOML
+- [❓] Fully compatible with https://semver.org/ spec

 ## Alternatives (and probably more feature rich) -